-Now that you’re going to return your refrigerator back to its proper place, you should mind its ventilation space to keep your your fridge’s side from getting too hot.
+Now that you’re going to return your refrigerator to its proper place, you should mind its ventilation space to keep your fridge’s side from getting too hot.

 As said earlier, most refrigerators need a ventilation space of around 50mm (2 inches) of space at the sides and the rear, and 100mm (4 inches) at the top.
 However, you should consult with your user manual to find the exact space requirement your model needs.

 The sides of your refrigerator normally get warm by the virtue of its operation.
 However, when it gets too hot, there might be a problem.
-Luckily, it is regular maintenance can prevent!
+Luckily, regular maintenance can prevent it!